Summer is just around the corner! Everyone’s ready for backyard BBQs, ice cream, and pool days, but what about the heat?

 Get the most out of pleasant, summer evenings by spending time BBQing outside instead of releasing even more heat inside your home.

-Invest in Air Conditioning Alternatives
+7. Air Conditioning Alternatives

 One option is a whole house fan, which is placed in the attic or the ceiling of your top floor.
 The whole house fan brings air from the outside and ventilates it to cool the whole house.
 This fan can save energy and save money on air conditioning.